-As pointed out in Section II.
-A, it is difficult for non-IT administrators to have professional IT knowledge and skills that necessary for trustworthy online monitoring.
-In this paper, we propose the PPoM Tools (PPoMT) to help health professionals.
-PPoMT enables non-IT clinical staff to specify privacy policies for their healthcare applications, and/or to easily convert their applications into privacy-preserving applications that analyze user/usage data without violating user privacy.
+As pointed out in Section II.A, it is difficult for non-IT administrators to have professional IT knowledge and skills that necessary for trustworthy online monitoring.
+The PPoM Tools (PPoMT) helps health professionals by enabling them to specify privacy policies for their healthcare applications, and/or to easily convert their existing applications into privacy-preserving applications that analyze user/usage data without violating user privacy.
 While motivated by the needs of non-IT administrators, this tool could also improve the efficiency of developers who are required to insert monitoring code into their applications.
-The PPoMT consists of four individual tools: the In-page Selector, the Monitoring Code Generator, the Privacy Policy Generator, and the Application Converter.
-The detailed explanations for each tool are following: